pmuens/serverless-book/xx-terminologies.md

 ## RDBMS

 Relational database system.
-Data is stored in a relational way which yields to less data redundance, but (debatable :japanese_ogre:) data retrievals.
+Data is stored in a relational way which yields to less data redundance, but (debatable :japanese_ogre:) slower data retrievals.

 ## Resource